AlSch092/RemapProtectedClass/README.md

 # MapProtectedClass
 Manipulates memory to create a mapped view of a section with attributes `SEC_NO_CHANGE` and `PAGE_EXECUTE_READ`, protecting a class/struct object from memory modifications and page protection modifications.
 Ideal for classes containing variables which should not be tampered by outside users, or modified often after being set at runtime.
-This works with heap memory when creating new class objects or structure pointers; As opposed to working on static memory/image sections, this technique works for memory which can be set at runtime.
+This works with heap memory when creating new class/struct objects; As opposed to working on static memory/image sections, this technique works for memory which can be set at runtime residing in the heap.
 The technique works for both 32-bit and 64-bit compilations.
-The  technique has been tested in user-facing software with no issues.
+It has been tested in user-facing software with no issues.
 It is ideal for things like "settings" set at runtime in anti-cheat or anti-malware systems, as it prevents both memory writes and page protection modifications.

-The example code uses a RAII class with the 'placement new' C++ concept to use the mapped view's memory address as the class object, while the `MappedMemory` class' RAII aspects handle mapping & unmapping memory.
+The example code uses a RAII class with the 'placement new' C++ concept to use the mapped view's memory address as the class object's address, while the `MappedMemory` class' RAII aspects handle mapping & unmapping memory.

 ## How it works:
 1. A class or structure object is first created, and its member variables are set to some initial values.